FoadBagheri/GUARD/README.md

 # GUARD: An ABC-GA Hybrid Approach Utilizing Machine Learning and Dimensionality Reduction for Hardware Trojan Detection

 This repository contains the official implementation of the paper:
-**"GUARD: An ABC-GA Hybrid Approach Utilizing MAchine LeaRning and Dimensionality Reduction for Hardware Trojan Detection"**.
+**"GUARD: An ABC-GA Hybrid Approach Utilizing Machine Learning and Dimensionality Reduction for Hardware Trojan Detection"**.

 ## Abstract
 The design and fabrication of integrated circuits (ICs) increasingly rely on outsourcing, involving multiple third-party entities.
 This multi-tiered supply chain introduces vulnerabilities, enabling adversarial actors to implant Hardware Trojans (HTs) at various stages of development.
 Such malicious modifications can lead to a wide range of security threats, including information leakage (e.g., MOLES Trojan) and denial-of-service (rarely triggered bit flip).